There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 Take a walk around Castello

-Walking around Castello is one of the things to do in Cagliari.
+A walk around Castello is a wonderful introduction to Cagliari.
 It’s a beautiful hilltop citadel with domes, towers and palaces that used to be home to the local aristocracy.
 This is the medieval part of the city – the one that gives it its local name, Casteddu.

 Castello is a maze of narrow, cobbled alleys and crumbling buildings – much to the locals dismay.
 It is packed with interesting places to visit, and several viewpoints to different sides of the city – some perfect for sunset, others for sunrise.
 There’s also a few interesting cafés and bars where to have a good drink.